OpenPublicMedia/npr-cds-wordpress/readme.txt

 == Changelog ==
+= V1.2.8 =
+* Changed the activation function to fully remove all of the old NPR Story API options after migrating them
+* Changed the deactivation function to save all of the previous settings into a site option and delete the individual options
+* Added functions to allow for restoring settings from a previous install or deleting those stored settings
+* Updated a bunch of stray references to the old Story API
+* Documentation updates

 = V1.2.7 =
 * `NPR_CDS_WP` has been updated to block/ignore stories and assets that have been marked as restricted in the CDS (meaning they are not eligible for syndication)